 There’s no written lease

-Even if there’s no written lease agreement between either you or your roommate and your landlord, you have some rights as a tenant.
-A lease can exist as a verbal agreement between tenants and a landlord.
-This is called month-to-month, or at-will tenancy.
+Even if there’s no written lease agreement between you or your roommate and your landlord, you have some rights as a tenant.
+A lease can be verbal, although these typically create month-to-month tenancies (also known as "at-will tenancies").

 Although eviction procedure and laws vary by state and city, any eviction must have just cause.
 This means that your roommate must be doing something that the law views as an evict-able offense.
 In general, any serious violation of the lease terms can be cause for eviction, but the most common are: